 Keras benefits from a highly skilled management team, which has extensive operational experience in Africa and Australia with proven success in advancing assets up the value curve.

 Keras has an interest in Calidus Resources Ltd (CAI:ASX), an ASX company established to accelerate development of the Warrawoona Gold Project, which is located in the Pilbara region of Western Australia.
-The project hosts a number of highly prospective target areas with proven mineralisation and has an existing Resource of 712,000oz at 2.11g/t (“Au”) from surface with significant exploration upside potential.
+The project hosts a number of highly prospective target areas with proven mineralisation and has an existing resource of 21.3Mt @ 1.83g/t Au for 1.25 million ounces including a higher-grade component of 14.6Mt @ 2.37 g/t for 1.1 million ounces from surface with significant exploration upside potential.

 3 Cobalt & Nickel: